Dīn: Etymology

+Quranic studies scholar Mohsen Goudarzi has argued that in the Quran dīn means "worship", islām means "monotheism" and muslim means "monotheist".
+Until the 8th century, the term muslim was more inclusive, including anyone who was considered to be submitting to God (e.g. Christians and Jews), and the term mu'min was instead used to refer to believers in Islam as a distinct religion.

 Use in Islam

 It has been said that the word Dīn appears in as many as 79 verses in the Qur'an, but because there is no exact English translation of the term, its precise definition has been the subject of some misunderstanding and disagreement.
 For instance, the term is often translated in parts of the Qur'an as "religion".

-Some Qur'anic scholars have translated Dīn in places as "faith" Others suggest that the term "has been used in various forms and meanings, e.g., system, power, supremacy, ascendancy, sovereignty or lordship, dominion, law, constitution, mastery, government, realm, decision, definite outcome, reward and punishment.
+Some Qur'anic scholars have translated Dīn in places as "faith".
+Others suggest that the term "has been used in various forms and meanings, e.g., system, power, supremacy, ascendancy, sovereignty or lordship, dominion, law, constitution, mastery, government, realm, decision, definite outcome, reward and punishment.
 On the other hand, this word is also used in the sense of obedience, submission and allegiance".